Rubab1999/IOT_smart_doorbell/README.md

 *  when there is no wifi, the app will change to no wifi mode.

 ## Folder description :
+* ESP32: source code for the esp side (firmware).
+* UNIT TESTS: tests for individual hardware components (input / output devices)
+* smart_doorbell : dart code for our Flutter app.
+* Parameters: contains description of configurable parameters
+* Assets: app icon pic, 3D printed parts used in this project.

 ## Arduino/ESP32 libraries used in this project :

 ## Hardware we used :